What is PERN?

 Bringing together a network to offer the CA/LCR LEP ongoing access to academic expertise, and mutual access to national and international investment opportunities that require such partnership.
 This will work with and support existing analytical capability and capacity in the CA/LEP, not replace it.

-The first pilot approach to test are webinars.
-These events will be coordinated initially by the University of Leeds, working together with Yorkshire Universities, and will be in a closed online ‘webinar’ format, for debate and conversation by experts and academics, and will add value to the policy development of the recovery strategy.
+The first pilot approach to test were a series of webinars.
+These events were held during the course of July 2020 and were initially coordinated by the University of Leeds, working together with Yorkshire Universities.
+They offered and opportunity for debate and conversation by experts and academics, adding value to the policy development of the recovery strategy.

-Each topic was raised by the recovery board and is presented below.
-They include questions we hope will act as talking points and structure to the debate and conversation.
-The webinars will be based on the following principles:
+Each topic was raised by the Economic Recovery Board, and included questions to structure to the debate and conversation.
+The webinars were based on the following principles:

-- They will provide space for independent critical analysis and reflection on thematic areas considered by the West Yorkshire Economic Recovery Board as critical to the city-regions sustainable recovery.
+- To provide space for independent critical analysis and reflection on thematic areas considered by the West Yorkshire Economic Recovery Board as critical to the city-regions sustainable recovery.

 - Researchers and others wishing to participate in the webinars will be asked in advance to consider specific policy questions of interest to the Economic Recovery Board.

-- In the spirit of inclusivity, the webinars and/or future mechanisms will seek contributions from a wide a range of research and policy perspectives within and across West Yorkshire
+- In the spirit of inclusivity, the webinars and/or future mechanisms will seek contributions from a wide a range of research and policy perspectives within and across Yorkshire.